Sinop, Turkey: History

 After the division of the Roman Empire in 395, Sinope remained with the Eastern Roman Empire.
 Its history in the early Byzantine period is obscure, except for isolated events: it was used by Justinian II as a base from which to reconnoitre Cherson, participated in the rebellion of the Armeniac Theme in 793, was the site of Theophobos' proclamation as emperor by his Khurramite troops in 838, and suffered its only attack by the Arabs in 858.

-In 1081, the city was captured by the Seljuk Turks, who found there a sizeable treasury, but Sinope was soon recovered by Alexios I Komnenos, ushering a period of prosperity under the Komnenian dynasty.
+In 1081, the city was captured by the Seljuk Turks, who found there a sizeable treasury and also destroyed the Church of Saint Phocas.
+Sinope was soon recovered by Alexios I Komnenos, who rebuilt the city and church, ushering a period of prosperity under the Komnenian dynasty.
 After the sacking of Constantinople by the Fourth Crusade in 1204, it was captured for the Empire of Trebizond by David Komnenos, until the Seljuk Turks of Rûm successfully captured the city in 1214.
 The city returned briefly to Trapezuntine rule in 1254, but returned to Turkish control in 1265, where it has remained since.

-After 1265, Sinop became home to two successive independent emirates following the fall of the Seljuks: the Pervâne and the Jandarids.
+After 1265, Sinop became home to two successive independent emirates following the fall of the Seljuks: the Pervâne and the Isfendiyars.
+In 1315 the bishop of the city was forced to leave Sinop because of the Isfendiyars, and instead assumed the metropolis of Side.
 During his march on Trebizond, the Ottoman Sultan Mehmet II overawed Ismail, the emir of Sinop, and forced him to surrender the city without a fight.
 Mehmet took possession in late June 1461, exiling Ismail to Philippopolis (modern Plovdiv) in northern Thrace.

 Ibn Battuta visited the city and stayed for about forty days.
 He noted it was "a superb city which combines fortification with beautification."

 In 1614, Sinop was targeted by Cossack raiders and extensively looted and burned in an event which shocked Ottoman contemporaries.

 In November 1853, at the start of the Crimean War, in the Battle of Sinop, the Russians, under the command of Admiral Nakhimov, destroyed an Ottoman frigate squadron in Sinop, leading Britain and France to declare war on Russia.

 In the late 19th and early 20th century, Sinop was part of the Kastamonu Vilayet of the Ottoman Empire.

 As of 1920, Sinop was described as populated mainly by Greeks with an approximate population of 8,000.
 It was also considered the "safest" port "between Bosphorus and Batum", at the time.
 During this period, the port was exporting wheat, tobacco, seeds, timber and hides.
 They imported produce, coal and hardware.
 The Greek inhabitants left in 1923 after the Population Exchange between Greece and Turkey, with many settling in Nea Sinopi.